You buy life insurance to protect your loved ones. But life can bring many changes. With these changes, your life insurance needs may change.

 Your Waiting Periods Start Over

-Life insurance contracts include a contestability period, typically two years, during which, if the insured dies, the insurance company has the right to contest the claim based on any misrepresentations made on the application.
-When you replace a policy, that contestability period starts all over again.
+• Contestability period: Typically two years, during which, if the insured dies, the insurance company has the right to contest the claim based on any misrepresentations made on the application

-The same happens with the suicide clause.
-Most life insurance contracts include a suicide clause which allows the insurer to deny a claim if the insured’s death is caused by suicide within the first two years.
-This time period starts over with the purchase of a new policy.
+• Suicide clause: Allows the insurer to deny a claim if the insured’s death is caused by suicide in the first two years.

-The fees are high when you first buy the policy but decrease as years go on until the fee is nonexistent, typically after ten years.
+The fees are high when you first buy the policy but decrease as years go on until it’s nonexistent, typically after ten years.
 If you’re replacing a policy while it is still within the surrender period, there may be a fee to transfer the cash value from one policy to another.

 Be Aware of Churning